 The Hidden Beaches Of The Great Ocean Road Australia

 These are some of the world’s famous beaches around the Great Ocean Road Australia.
-Also known as a hidden treasure that shouldn’t be missed.
+This areas is also known as a hidden treasure that shouldn’t be missed.

-Here you will also experience the breathe taking Twelve Apostles, the Otway Rainforest, and the beautiful beach side town of Lorne.
+Here you will experience the breathtaking Twelve Apostles, the Otway Rainforest, and the beautiful beachside town of Lorne.

-However, sometimes you want the chance to explore something a little bit hidden or unknown.
+However, sometimes you may want the chance to explore something lesser known.

-These hidden beaches have equally spectacular views as the popular one, but without being overrun.
+These hidden beaches have just as spectacular views as the popular ones, but without being overrun.

 Rivernook Beach

-If you want to head some quiet on the Great Ocean Road then this is our top pick.
+If you want to find some quiet space on the Great Ocean Road Australia then this is our top pick.
 Its has some of the best views of the coastline.

 This beach is also famous for fishing.
-So you if you enjoy throwing in a line, head to the local shop and pick up some bait first.
+So you if you enjoy throwing in a line, stop by the local shop and pick up some bait first.

-If you want to head to Rivernook Beach, head east on the Old Coach Road coming from Princeton.
+If you want to visit Rivernook Beach, head east on the Old Coach Road coming from Princeton.

 Milanesia Beach